Radius of a Circle Calculator

 .

 Fortunately, our radius of a circle calculator handles all of the above cases.
 Even better!
-You don't have to choose which radius of a circle formula you need: simply input the measurement you have into the tool, and it will automatically process the radius of a circle equation tailored for your needs.
+You don't have to choose which radius of a circle formula you need: simply input the measurement into the tool, and it will automatically process the radius of a circle equation tailored for your needs.

 Remember that the radius of a circle calculator is not our only tool dealing with those pesky round objects.
 Below, we list the others, all ready to deal with your day-to-day circular problems.

-- Circle calc: find c, d, a, r
+- Circle calc: find c, d, a, r;

-- Circle measurements calculator
+- Circle measurements calculator;

-- Circle formula calculator
+- Circle formula calculator;

-- Circle length calculator
+- Circle length calculator;

-- Circumference and area of a circle calculator
+- Diameter of a circle calculator;

-- Diameter of a circle calculator
+- Circumference and area of a circle calculator;

-- Square footage of a circle calculator
+- Square footage of a circle calculator; and

-- Square inches of a circle calculator
+- Square inches of a circle calculator.

 What is the radius of a unit circle?

 .
-It is a general object used in mathematics (e.g., when explaining trigonometric functions), so usually, the 1
+It is a general object used in mathematics (e.g., when explaining trigonometric functions), so the 1

-has no unit assigned.
+usually has no unit assigned.

 What is the radius of a 6-foot circle?